dqops/dqo/docs/reference/yaml/monitoring/column-monthly-monitoring-checks.md

 The definition of YAML files used by DQOps to configure the data sources, monitored tables, and the configuration of activated data quality checks.

-## ColumnCustomSqlMonthlyMonitoringChecksSpec
+## ColumnBlanksMonthlyMonitoringChecksSpec
-Container of built-in preconfigured data quality checks on a column level that are using custom SQL expressions (conditions).
+Container of blank value detection data quality monitoring checks on a column level that are checking at a monthly level.